 Many individuals think that only the very wealthy need wills, trusts, guardians and administrators.
 In reality, almost everyone can benefit from a will and an estate plan.
-At no cost to you, a licensed attorney will answer your questions on the process of will and estate planning online.
-Visit www.NASE.org and select Estate Talk from the Business Resources drop-down menu.
+At no cost to you, a licensed attorney will answer your questions online on the process of will and estate planning.
+Visit www.NASE.org and select EstateTalk from the Knowledge Center.